 What if my kid(s) won’t listen, won’t sit still and won’t smile?
 It’s okay.
 Really.
 No, really.
 I try to make my child & family sessions lots of fun for the little ones.
 I go to great lengths and do all sorts of silly things to capture your child’s attention.
 I am not afraid to act like a complete idiot in hopes of getting even a tiny laugh.
 Also, I don’t expect kids to sit still for an hour straight.
 All I need is a few seconds here and there.
 Then we can take a play break (in which I will continue to snap pictures), then we’ll try for some more pictures, and so on.
 All I ask is that you try your hardest to refrain from yelling at your kids.
 I know it’s difficult.
 I am a mom, and I have been on the other side of the lens with my child.
 I realize how stressful and frustrating it is when you are thinking “OMG I paid all this money and my kid refuses to cooperate!”
 I have been there!
 Just try to keep your cool and keep smiling, Mom & Dad.
 I promise we will get some great shots.

 What time of day do you shoot?
 I’m a natural light photographer, so it’s all about the light for me.
 I like to shoot when the natural light conditions are best.
 If we are shooting outdoors, that means one to two hours before sunset.
-If we are shooting in your home, timing is a lot more flexible.
-I will ask you to monitor the natural/window light in your house for a couple days and make note of the time when your house is brightest.
+Or, if you are a morning person :) we can start shortly after sunrise.
+If we are shooting in your home, timing is a lot more flexible, and I will usually shoot morning or afternoon.

 Do you shoot high school seniors?
 When should I schedule a senior shoot?
 While it's not the main focus of my business, yes I do, and I can share samples of my work if you'd like.
 Generally, senior sessions take place the summer before senior year (or early fall of senior year).
 Book early as this is a very busy time for photography!